 I inhaled the last bit of fresh air, pinched my nose, and reluctantly took a bite.
 Surprisingly, the tofu underneath the crisp, fried skin was warm, soft, and welcoming.
-Although stinky, the tofu’s soft, mouthwatering texture and warm welcome delighted me.
+Although stinky, the tofu’s soft, mouthwatering texture and warmth welcome delighted me.
 Every time I visited my grandmother’s house and smelled the fermented aroma of stinky tofu, I would sprint to the kitchen with excitement.
-Thus, stinky tofu became a household tradition and staple.
+Thus, stinky tofu became more than a household tradition and staple.
 It became my favorite dish.

 But what is it?
-Stinky tofu is a traditional Chinese dish prepared by first marinating the tofu in a fermented brine mixture, then deep-frying it.
-The dish is notorious for its stinky aroma yet delicious taste, which makes stinky tofu an extraordinary Chinese classic.
+Stinky tofu is a traditional Chinese dish prepared first by marinating the tofu in a fermented brine mixture, then deep-frying it.
+The dish is notorious for its stinky aroma, yet delicious taste, which makes stinky tofu an extraordinary Chinese classic.

 However, one day, my view of my uncle suddenly changed.
 I was just getting out of my bed when I heard soft steps approaching; it was my uncle.
 My muscles twitched, then froze.
 He slowly slumped next to me and touched my face gently, as a mother would stroke an infant.
 My fear began to subside, and my muscles relaxed.
 For the first time, I didn’t see cold hostility in the dark abyss of his eyes, but softness and warmth.
 Though I still did not completely understand my uncle’s condition, I came to accept him as he came to accept me.

 When I sat leisurely on the living room couch, my uncle deliberately settled next to me like a faithful companion.
 He stared at me in silent observation as I stuck out my hand for a handshake.
 I grabbed his hand and fastened it to mine, and we shook.
 A wide smile emerged from his blank expression.
 How beautifully his smile radiated!
 This was perhaps his most memorable trait.
-His smile engrossed me in a joyous warmth and was truly contagious; I could not help but smile back.
-Although my uncle has physical limitations, his happiness withholds no boundaries.
+His smile enveloped me in a joyous warmth and was truly contagious; I could not help but smile back.
+Although my uncle has physical limitations, his happiness has no boundaries.
 Sometimes, I am burdened with a bittersweet feeling, for I wish that he could speak to me in person.
 Through his eyes, I see a whole world of his own, and I am glad to be part of it.

 As much as I enjoyed stinky tofu, my grandmother offered me a different sort of dish: the dish, I observed, was love.
-She clothed, fed, bathed, and cared for my uncle with utmost patience and tranquility.
+She clothed, fed, bathed, and cared for my uncle with the utmost patience and tranquility.
 On the warm, quaint kitchen table, I would often see my grandmother feeding spoon after spoon to my uncle.
-Her hands never cared to stop, for her love towards my uncle never ceased.
-I can imagine fifty years ago, in the same apartment and on the same kitchen table, my grandmother feeding my infant uncle with the same tenderness and care.
-Under the beaming rays of the sun, I can hear the laughter and giggles of a baby boy with Down syndrome, which in recent years has not subsided, but perpetuated.
-Even now, it is common for Chinese households to abandon their children if they had disorders.
-Perhaps that’s where my unfathomable respect for my grandmother is rooted: caring for my uncle was not an obligation out of necessity, but an obligation out of love.
+Her hands never cared to stop, for her love toward my uncle never ceased.
+I can imagine 50 years ago, in the same apartment and on the same kitchen table, my grandmother feeding my infant uncle with the same tenderness and care.
+Under the beaming rays of the sun, I can hear the laughter and giggles of a baby boy with Down syndrome, which in recent years has not subsided, but persisted.
+Even now, it is common for Chinese households to abandon their children if they have disorders.
+Perhaps that’s where my respect for my grandmother is rooted: caring for my uncle was not an obligation out of necessity, but an obligation out of love.
 Through the warming thoughts of my grandmother’s actions, my view of people with Down syndrome changed.

 The exterior and interior of the stinky tofu exist as two extremely distinct worlds.
 Perhaps that is what makes the dish such a delicacy.
 Not only is it delicious, stinky tofu offers a valuable lesson: never judge people at first glance, for genuine beauty comes from the inside.
-My grandmother’s benevolence towards my uncle conveys the same message: to value intrinsic beauty rather than external appearances.
+My grandmother’s benevolence toward my uncle conveys the same message: value intrinsic beauty rather than external appearances.